Tochemey/olric/README.md

 * Meta-information can be passed to the cluster member
 * TLS Support
 * Return the partition ID in Get response
+* Rebalance lifecycle events (start/complete) are published on the cluster events channel
+* Rebalance coordination acknowledgements are tracked to emit completion after all members ack

 ## Overview